philmayes/hypercube-viewer/README.md

 In the real world, we think of rotation as about an axis.
 A square on your screen being rotated clockwise is though of as rotating around the z-axis that projects perpendicularly from the screen, but what is actually changing are the x- and y-coordinates of the 4 corners.
 Similarly, rotation around the x-axis is done by rotating the y-z plane.

 The concept of rotating about an axis works in 3 dimensions because, for any axis, there is only one plane that that is perpendicular to that axis.
-For higher dimension, each dimension is perpendicular to more than one plane, so naming the dimension would be ambiguous and XXXX.
+For higher dimension, each dimension is perpendicular to more than one plane, so naming the dimension would be ambiguous.
 For a higher dimension D, the only rotations visible on the screen (the x-y surface) are rotations in the x-D plane and the y-D plane.
 Hypercube-viewer allows the user to rotate in both directions around these higher planes.

 For random rotations, Hypercube Viewer rotates about two randomly-chosen planes at once.